MakeMagazinDE/HOAX/LATEST/readme.md

 http://wiki.keyboardpartner.de/index.php?title=HX3_Remote/Update_Application for
 details.
 Note: For operation with firmware 3.5 and up, remove jumpers JP7 and JP8 which may still sit on your board from factory programming.
-These jumpers are only required for updateing the reverb DSP.
+These jumpers are only required for updating the reverb DSP.

 ### Last Build

-* HX3 Remote: #1.10	hx3_remote.exe for Windows XP and up
+* HX3 Remote: #1.20	hx3_remote.exe for Windows XP and up
-* AVR:  #3.54       .hex and .eep files, Latest Firmware for AVR controller
+* AVR:  #3.55       .hex and .eep files, Latest Firmware for AVR controller
-* FPGA: #19052014   .bit file, Needed for #3.51
+* FPGA: #28052014   .bit file for FPGA update
 * SCAN: #$0D        .dat files, Needed for #3.51 and up; only FATAR and MIDI scan cores finished yet, others will follow

 ### Changelog

+06/13/2014

+* New HX3 Remote with improved MIDI CC assignment.
+In conjunction with firmware 3.55, it will display and select received MIDI CCs for easier assignment of custom MIDI CC sets.
+* Firmware 3.55 with MIDI Route-Thru to HX3 Remote.
+Small bug fixed in Voce MIDI CC setup, added controllers 87 (Treble Equ/Tone) and 88 (Bass Equ).

 06/04/2014